 Ross and Patrick put their skills to great use and were founding members of Open Kitchens, a not for profit initiative that worked with restaurants which had been closed by the Covid-19 lockdown to provide meals to vulnerable people who were self-isolating.
 Spearheaded by Go Dine founder Adam Roberts and a team of digital and business experts from across the UK, Open Kitchens has gone on to partner with Hilton Hotels, Capital One, Nottingham Forest Football Club and 52 restaurants to provide meals for vulnerable people.
 To date, the not for profit initiative has raised over £380,297 and delivered 206,943 meals to people across the country.

-To find out more and support Open Kitchens, please click here.
+Find out more and support Open Kitchens.

 If you would like advice on how to ensure your company keeps communicating through Covid in a way that delivers value to your business, we would love to speak with you.